rjv6261/DCS_ATC2.0/README.md

 ## Usage (I am going to make a tutorial video, not right now.)

 When you start the mission, open the F10 menu and select SpicyATC.
 You will see submenus for Ground, Tower, and Slasher (idk what this is called in BMS, for now pretend it is your overlord).
-I have tested it for jets and know that it works for now.
-Helicopters are most likely not full function.
-I have tested on red and blue coalition.
+I have tested it for jets and helicopters in single player and it works with full text- functionality.
+I have also tested on red and blue coalition.

 At any point, under the ground menu, hit refresh airbase list, and then return to ground menu, to change your home airbase.